For the latest coronavirus news locally, nationally and internationally, click here.

-> - April 1 UPDATE: The Turlock Unified School District will remain closed through the school year, moving to distance learning.
+- July 13 UPDATE: The Turlock Unified School District said on Aug.
+12 students will begin distance learning.

-- APRIL 2 UPDATE: The Davis Joint Unified School District announced all schools will remain closed through the school year, moving to distance learning.
+- July 17 UPDATE: The Davis Joint Unified School District announced all schools will begin the school year with a Distance Learning Model on Aug.
+26.

-- APRIL 3 UPDATE: The Sacramento County Office of Education said all 13 of its school districts, including Sacramento City Unified and Elk Grove Unified, will remain closed through the school year, moving to distance learning.
+- July 15 UPDATE: The Sacramento County Office of Education said all 13 of its school districts, including Sacramento City Unified and Elk Grove Unified, will begin the school year with distance learning.

 - Stanislaus State has transitioned to virtual learning and alternate modalities at both Turlock and Stockton campuses.
 Business, academic and other services are continuing.
 Large events have been canceled.